-85. To be clear, NPT will underline that the assessment of specific obligations for each form of access must be based on a discussion of competition problems and on the principles used in the regulation of the relevant market.
-This is discussed further in NPT's draft decision on specific obligations in the LLU market.
+92. To be clear, NPT will underline that the assessment of specific obligations for each form of access must be based on a discussion of competition problems and on the principles used for the regulation of the relevant market.
+This is discussed further in NPT's decision on specific obligations in the LLU market.